Luligu/matterbridge-test/README.md

 ---

-This is a bad plugin to test matterbridge.
+This is the test plugin we use for Matterbridge.

+It is designed to throw exceptions at various points to test Matterbridge's responses.

+Additionally, it can generate an unlimited number of devices to test the controller's capabilities, and the update interval is configurable.

-Internal use only!
+For internal use only!